blunt1337/wtfcmd/README.md

 - [ ] Global configurations in a folder, defined by an env variable
 - [ ] Array arguments (last argument can be arg* or arg+, for an array)
 - [ ] Maybe, print the command documentation after a double tab?
+- [ ] Autocomplete filenames if the argument/flag is a file/folder

 To suggest a feature, report a bug, or general discussion: http://github.com/blunt1337/wtfcmd/issues/